Virtual volunteering: Current state

 Wikipedia and other Wikimedia Foundation endeavors are examples of online volunteering, in the form of crowdsourcing or micro-volunteering; the majority of Wikipedia contributing volunteers are not required to undergo any screening or training by the nonprofit for their role as editors, and do not have to make a specific time commitment to the organization in order to contribute service.

 Many organizations involved in virtual volunteering might never mention the term, or the words "online volunteer," on their web sites or in organizational literature.
 For example, the nonprofit organization Business Council for Peace (Bpeace) recruits business professionals to donate their time mentoring entrepreneurs in conflict-affected countries, including Afghanistan and Rwanda, but the majority of these volunteers interact with Bpeace staff and entrepreneurs online rather than face-to-face; yet, the term virtual volunteering is not mentioned on the web site.
 Bpeace also engages in online micro-volunteering, asking for information leads from its supporters, such as where to find online communities of particular professionals in the USA, but the organization never mentions the term micro-volunteering on its web site.
 Another example is the Electronic Emissary, one of the first K-12 online mentoring programs, launched in 1992; the web site does not use the phrase virtual volunteering and prefers to call online volunteers online subject-matter experts.

 Rumie, an edtech non-profit organization also uses subject-matter experts, as well as corporate partners and leading non-profit organizations to create interactive learning modules centered on life skills and career development called Bytes.
 Rumie is an example of how virtual volunteering can offer an experience that is impactful on various levels.
 Rumie-Build, Rumie's microlearning authoring platform allows volunteers to work individually or in teams to create these Bytes.
 Filled with built-in guidance and prompts to support authors in creating quality content, real-time collaboration capabilities, and multimedia integration, Rumie-Build is the tool that facilitates a digital skills-based volunteer opportunity that feels effortless and fun, often helping volunteers develop their own knowledge in the process.
 The created Bytes are used by learners around the world to increase their skills, empowering them to achieve their full potential.

-Evolving forms of volunteerism will enhance opportunities for people to volunteer.
-The spread of technology connects ever more rural and isolated areas.
+Evolving forms of volunteering will provide new opportunities for people to volunteer.
+The spread of technology connects increasingly rural and isolated areas.
 NGOs and governments are beginning to realise the value of South-to-South international volunteerism, as well as diaspora volunteering, and are dedicating resources to these schemes.
 Corporations are responding to the "social marketplace" by supporting CSR initiatives that include volunteerism.
-New opportunities for engaging in volunteerism are opening up with the result that more people are becoming involved and those already participating can expand their commitment.
+New opportunities for engaging in volunteerism are opening up with the result that more people are becoming involved and those already participating can increase their commitment.
 A phenomenon that is still quite new, but growing rapidly, is the formal integration of online employee volunteering programmes into the infrastructure and business plan of companies.